 Awards and Grants

 Faculty, do you want to receive occasional emails regarding internal and external international grant, travel, and research opportunities?
 The Office of Global Affairs receives many great updates from external sources and we would love to pass on this information to you through the Global Affairs distribution list.
 90% of emails will be faculty focused, with the occasional email related to students or general international information.
 We also promise not to flood your inbox.
 Please note: We cannot filter for discipline/topic specific opportunities.
-If you would like to be added to this list please contact the Director of Global Affairs.
+If you would like to be added to this list please contact the Executive Director of Global Affairs.

 SHU Office of Foundations and Grants